 MSRP: Around $170,000

-About: Another Coachmen unit is this Class C that features the typical cabover bed.
+The Leprechaun 319MB is another Coachmen unit, but this time is a Class C that features the typical cabover bed.
 The Leprechaun 319MB also features a U-shaped dinette and sofa across from the kitchen that lines the entire passenger side of the unit’s center.

 A quick walk through the bathroom leads to a queen bed and wardrobe slide-out in the rear.